 - Page scheduler which allows you to choose when to publish each page

-With Shogun, you can create four types of pages: standard pages, blog posts, product pages, and collections.
+With Shogun page builder, you can create four types of pages: standard pages, blog posts, product pages, and collections.

 There are many great templates to choose from – they look professional, well-designed, and easy to navigate.
 You can also choose from a series of ‘blank’ templates, too:

 This is great if you want the basic building blocks of a page without the images or text that accompany the other templates.

 You can preview your chosen template and see how it looks on different devices.
 Once you’ve settled on a template, you can choose your basic settings, like the page name and URL.

 The page editor itself is incredibly user-friendly, and it looks great.
 The bar along the top allows you to quickly switch between device types – you can view (and edit) how your page will look on widescreen, desktop, tablet, and mobile device.
 The menu on the right allows you to drag and drop the elements you want to include onto your page.

 The ‘structure’ section allows you to build the basic layout of your page.
 You can make:

 Once you’ve chosen the structural element that you want, you can drag it onto the page wherever you want it.